taosdata/TDengine/docs-en/13-operation/11-optimize.md

 | 13  | update    | none | Whether to allow updating data                                                 | 0: not allowed; 1: a whole row must be updated; 2: a portion of columns in a row can be updated | 0                 |
 | 14  | cacheLast | none | Whether the latest data of a table is cached in memory                         | 0: not cached; 1: the last row is cached; 2: the latest non-NULL value of each column is cached | 0                 |

-For a specific use case, there may be multiple kinds of data with different characteristics, it's best to put data with the same characteristics in the same database.
-There may be multiple databases in a system while each database can be configured with different storage parameters to achieve best performance.
+Even for a specific use case, there may be multiple kinds of data with different characteristics.
+In this case it's best to put data with the same characteristics in the same database.
+There may be multiple databases in a system and each database can be configured with different storage parameters to achieve the best performance.
 The above parameters can be used when creating a database to override the default setting in the configuration file.

 ```sql
  CREATE DATABASE demo DAYS 10 CACHE 32 BLOCKS 8 REPLICA 3 UPDATE 1;
 ```

-The above SQL statement creates a database named as `demo`, in which each data file stores data across 10 days, the size of each memory block is 32 MB and each vnode is allocated with 8 blocks, the replica is set to 3, update operation is allowed, and all other parameters not specified in the command follow the default configuration in `taos.cfg`.
+The above SQL statement creates a database named `demo`, in which each data file stores 10 days of data, the size of each memory block is 32 MB and 8 blocks are allocated to each vnode, there are 3 replicas and update operations are allowed.
+All other parameters not specified in the command, will default to the values in the configuration file `taos.cfg`.

 Once a database is created, only some parameters can be changed and be effective immediately while others are can't.